opsaaaaa/freql/README.md

 ### Where does cb come from?

-cb is the word frequency unit used by our inital dataset pulled from the wordfreq program. https://github.com/rspeer/wordfreq
+cb is the word frequency unit used by our initial dataset pulled from the wordfreq program. https://github.com/rspeer/wordfreq

 > 0 cB represents a word that occurs with probability 1, so it is the only